This article is divided into three;

 This actually means, the more you use it, and the more other companies use it, the better it gets to predict your projects.
 Predictions that ultimately mean the difference between earning a profit and having a loss.

-Now, when you're done scoping and have approved all of your cards, you can move onto the budget of the project.
+Now, when you're done scoping and have approved all of your tasks, you can move onto the budget of the project.
 You will see that the data you put into the system during scoping has already been transferred directly to your budget.

 At the top you're able to switch the view between "money" and "hours", depending on what you wish to see.
 Below the chart, you can define the fixed project price (if any), and see data such as reported, remaining and projected hours.
 Based on the forecast estimates from scoping, you can see the total forecasted price of the project.
 Towards the right you can see the projected and forecasted profits.
 If you're ever in doubt, you can always click the information icon next to the measure.